 - In Chrome, choose Bookmarks | Show bookmarks bar .

-- Open the Project Settings and click PHP.
+- Open the Settings dialog box, and click PHP.
 Then click Debug under the PHP node.

 - On the Debug page, that opens, click the Use debugger bookmarklets to initiate debugger from your favorite browser link.